 Emi Motokawa's creations are inspired by spiritualism.
 She likes to take universal Buddhist concepts and interpret it through her modern, figurative style.
 Many of the characters she paints have big eyes because the eyes are the window to the soul.
 Through her creations, she hopes will tickle your soul.

 Emi was born in Tokyo, Japan and moved to Los Angeles at the age of seven.
 In 1995, she attended a Buddhist seminary in Tokyo and it was then when she first desired to translate Buddhist ideas into images.
 She has also crocheted several 3 foot Kokeshi dolls that were featured at the Japanese American National Museum.
-Most recently Emi won Metro's poster contest, "Through the Eyes of the Artist," for the City of Monterey Park.
-The posters can be seen inside Metro rail and buses running throughout Los Angeles County.
+Emi's work is on Metro's "Through the Eyes of the Artist," poster series for the City of Monterey Park. may be seen inside Metro rail and buses running throughout Los Angeles County.

 2017 Semiotic Sutras, Kaleidoscope Kollective